ibmresilient/resilient-community-apps/fn_trusteer_ppd/README.md

 ---
 ## Script - Trusteer PPD: Create Case from Email
 Parse an email from Trusteer Pinpoint Detect and create a case if there is not an Active case with the PUID already in SOAR.
+Otherwise, add a new row to Trusteer Alerts data table and populate with information from the current email.

 **Object:** __emailmessage